AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/pubmatic.md

 ---
 title: PubMatic Connect
 description: PubMatic maximizes customer value by delivering the programmatic digital marketing supply chain of the future.
 PubMatic Connect combines platform technology and dedicated service to enhance how inventory and data are packaged and transacted.
+last-substantial-update: 2023-12-12
 ---

 # PubMatic Connect destination {#pubmatic-connect}

 ## Overview {#overview}

-PubMatic maximizes customer value by delivering the programmatic digital marketing supply chain of the future.
-PubMatic Connect combines platform technology and dedicated service to enhance how inventory and data are packaged and transacted.
+[!DNL PubMatic Connect] maximizes customer value by delivering the programmatic digital marketing supply chain of the future. [!DNL PubMatic Connect] combines platform technology and dedicated service to enhance how inventory and data are packaged and transacted.

-This destination can be used to send audience data to the PubMatic Connect platform.
+Use this destination to send audience data to the [!DNL PubMatic Connect] platform.

 >[!IMPORTANT]
 >
->The destination connector and documentation page are created and maintained by the PubMatic team.
+>The destination connector and documentation page are created and maintained by the [!DNL PubMatic] team.
 For any inquiries or update requests, contact them directly at `support@pubmatic.com`.

 ## Use cases {#use-cases}

-To help you better understand how and when you should use the PubMatic Connect destination, here are sample use cases that Adobe Experience Platform customers can solve by using this destination.
+To help you better understand how and when you should use the [!DNL PubMatic Connect] destination, here are sample use cases that Adobe Experience Platform customers can solve by using this destination.

 ### Targeting users on mobile, web, and CTV platforms {#targeting}

-Publisher or data providers want to send audiences from Adobe Experience Platform to PubMatic Connect to target users on mobile, web, and CTV platforms, using a large range of identifiers.
+Publisher or data providers want to send audiences from Adobe Experience Platform to [!DNL PubMatic Connect] to target users on mobile, web, and CTV platforms, using a large range of identifiers.

 ## Prerequisites {#prerequisites}

-Talk to your PubMatic Account Manager to make sure your account is configured correctly and supports onboarding of audience segments.
+Talk to your [!DNL PubMatic] Account Manager to make sure your account is configured correctly and supports onboarding of audience segments.
 They will also make sure you have all the relevant details to use this destination and to provide you with support during the setup.

 ## Supported identities {#supported-identities}

-PubMatic Connect supports the activation of identities described in the table below.
+[!DNL PubMatic Connect] supports the activation of identities described in the table below.
 Learn more about [identities](/help/identity-service/namespaces.md).

 | Target Identity | Description | Considerations |
 | --------------- | ------ | --- |